Skip to content

 Data Sorting

-In the host object list, you can sort Metric data in ascending or descending order.
+In the host object list, metric data can be sorted in ascending or descending order.

 Note

-Due to delays in data entry into the database, these Metrics are not updated in real-time.
-The system calculates the average value of the last 15 minutes every 5 minutes, so there may be some deviation in the final data.
+Due to delays in data entry, this metric is not updated in real-time.
+The system calculates the average value over the past 15 minutes every 5 minutes, so there may be some deviation in the final data.

 Show Only Online Hosts